project-chip/connectedhomeip/examples/temperature-measurement-app/esp32/README.md

 ## Commissioning and cluster control

-Commissioning can be carried out using WiFi, BLE or Bypass.
+Commissioning can be carried out using WiFi or BLE.

 1. Set the `Rendezvous Mode` for commissioning using menuconfig; the default Rendezvous mode is BLE.

          $ idf.py menuconfig

 Select the Rendezvous Mode via `Demo -> Rendezvous Mode`.
-If Rendezvous Mode is Bypass then set the credentials of the WiFi Network (i.e. SSID and Password from menuconfig).

-`idf.py menuconfig -> Component config -> CHIP Device Layer -> WiFi Station Options`

 2. Now flash the device with the same command as before.
 (Use the right `/dev` device)